top of page

 JL9A6991 (1)

-Amanda lives in Selinsgrove, Pennsylvania with her husband, Jon, and their two children.
+Amanda lives in Selinsgrove, PA with her husband, Jon, and their two children.

 bottom of page